-PORTFOLIO MANAGER SINCE PROFESSIONAL EXPERIENCE Jason M. Alonzo 2023 Mr. Alonzo joined Harbor Capital in 2023 as a Managi and Portfolio Manager.
-Prior to joining Harbo Mr. Alonzo was a Managing Director, Portfolio Ma Morgan Asset Management.
-Mr. Alonzo began his career in 2000. or Capital, mager at JP

-Harbor Multi-Asset Explorer ETF - continued PORTFOLIO MANAGER SINCE PROFESSIONAL EXPERIENCE Spenser P. Lerner, CFA 2023 Mr. Lerner joined Harbor Capital in 2020 and is the Head of Multi-Asset Solutions, a Managing Director and Portfolio Manager.
+PORTFOLIO MANAGER SINCE PROFESSIONAL EXPERIENCE Jason M. Alonzo 2023 Mr. Alonzo joined Harbor Capital in 2023 as a Managing Director and Portfolio Manager.
+Prior to joining Harbor Capital, Mr. Alonzo was a Managing Director, Portfolio Manager at JP Morgan Asset Management.
+Mr. Alonzo began his investment career in 2000.
+Spenser P. Lerner, CFA 2023 Mr. Lerner joined Harbor Capital in 2020 and is the Head of Multi-Asset Solutions, a Managing Director and Portfolio Manager.
 Prior to joining Harbor Capital, Mr. Lerner was a Vice President of Equity and Quantitative Investment Research and Equity Manager Research for JP Morgan Asset Management.
 Before that, he worked as a Research, Portfolio Management and Quantitative Investment Strategy Associate for JP Morgan Asset Management.
 Mr. Lerner began his investment career in 2009.
 Justin Menne 2023 Mr. Menne joined Harbor Capital in 2021 as a Portfolio Manager on the Multi-Asset Solutions Team.
 Prior to joining Harbor Capital, Mr. Menne was an Associate at JP Morgan Asset Management.
 Mr. Menne began his investment Career in 2017.

-Jonathan Poynter 2023 Dr. Poynter joined Harbor Capital in 2022 as a Portfolio Manager.
-Prior to joining Harbor, Dr. Poynter conducted investment research of quantitative investment strategies at JP Morgan Asset Management.
-Before that, Dr. Poynter worked on the Quantitative Market Risk team at Morgan Stanley.
-Dr. Poynter has a PhD from the University of Bristol in the U.K. in Quantitative Analysis of Multivariate Chemical Data.
-Dr. Poynter began his investment career in 2012.
-Jake Schurmeier 2023 Mr. Schurmeier joined Harbor Capital in 2021 as a Portfolio Manager.
-Prior to joining Harbor Capital, Mr. Schurmeier was a member of the Federal Reserve Bank of New York's Markets Group and spent time at the U.S. Department of the Treasury.
-Mr. Schurmeier began his investment career in 2015.
+PORTFOLIO MANAGER SINCE PROFESSIONAL EXPERIENCE Jonathan Poynter 2023 Dr. Poynter joined Harbor Capital in 2022 as a Portfolio Ma Prior to joining Harbor, Dr. Poynter conducted invest research of quantitative investment strategies at JP Morgan Management.
+Before that, Dr. Poynter worked on the Quant Market Risk team at Morgan Stanley.
+Dr. Poynter has a from the University of Bristol in the U.K. in Quantitative Ar of Multivariate Chemical Data.
+Dr. Poynter began his inves career in 2012. tmen Asse itativ PhI alysi Jake Schurmeier 2023 Mr. Schurmeier joined Harbor Capital in 2021 as a Por Manager.
+Prior to joining Harbor Capital, Mr. Schurmeie a member of the Federal Reserve Bank of New York's Ma Group and spent time at the U.S. Department of the Trea Mr. Schurmeier began his investment career in 2015. er wa arket